jenseng/i18nliner-js/README.md

 ### i18nliner diff

-Does an `i18nliner dump` and creates a diff from a previous one (path or git commit hash).
+Does an `i18nliner export` and creates a diff from a previous one (path or git commit hash).
 This is useful if you only want to see what has changed since a previous release of your app.